hguillermo/jspacman-canvas/README.md

 2. Add the sounds

-3. Fix some bugs (sometimes the ghosts get stucked)
+3. Fix some bugs (sometimes the ghosts get stuck)

-4. Do some optimizations
+4. Do some optimizations for 60 fps

 5. Add a multiplayer feature